facebook

 Algebra 2 Lead, IM 9–12 Math™ v.
 I

-In 2011, Ashli joined the Illustrative Mathematics team part-time working on social media outreach and task publication.
-She is now the lead writer of the grade 8 and Algebra 2 IM curricula.
+Ashli was the lead writer of the grade 8 and Algebra 2 IM curricula.

 Tina Cardone